Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_C/README.md

 } // end oval_blink_pattern()
 ```

-The Oval.ino corresponding to the above is at GIT tag **OpalRedOnly**<br>
-Guess I cannot spell Oval...

 ## Rainbow
 [Top](#notes "Top")<br>
 Why should we always use Black and Red?
 Does FastLED have an excellent method to vary colors in an interesting way?